Council of Women for Home Missions: Home Missions Council

 Another partner was the Home Missions Council, the similar agency for the general boards.
 It seemed appropriate to the two Councils to merge committees which faced similar tasks.
 Therefore, there were more than a dozen active joint committees covering types of work and groups of people in the U.S. and its possessions or dependencies.
 The membership of these committees was made up from the boards carrying on or interested in missionary work for the specific groups.
 Interdenominational conferences were planned, programs of activity unitedly formulated, and opportunity for interchange of information and inspiration provided.
 Through the instrumentality of one committee, various men's and women's boards furnished a religious work director to several government Indian schools.
 A subcommittee on Farm and Cannery Migrants was composed of a representative appointed by each of the women's boards financially cooperating in the definite work for migrant fruit and vegetable harvesters and cannery workers.
 A specially designated Secretary of Recruiting served the two Councils, arranging for the presentation of home missions at the summer conferences, striving to help coordinate the recruiting work of the various denominations and agencies, and to correlate and promoted the organization of home service groups.

+Home Missions Council of North America

+In 1940 Home Missions Council of North America merged with the Council of Women for Home Missions.
+In 1950 that organization became the National Council of Churches.
+Edith Elizabeth Lowry worked with the Council of Women for Home Missions and later the Home Missions Council of North America.